-1. There’s an unaired pilot.
+1. There’s an unaired Game of Thrones pilot.

 2. Catelyn Stark and Daenerys Targaryen were originally played by other actors.